ErikBjare/gptme/README.md

 - 💻 Directly execute suggested shell commands on the local machine.
   - 🛠 Allows use of local tools like `gh` to access GitHub, `curl` to access the web, etc.
-  - 🐍 Also spins up a Python REPL to run Python code interactively.
+  - 🐍 Python REPL to run Python code interactively.
-  - 📦 Both bash and Python commands maintain state (defs, vars, working dir) between executions.
+  - 📦 Shell and Python commands maintain state between executions.
 - 🔄 Self-correcting commands
-  - ❌ Failing commands have their output fed back to the agent, allowing it to attempt to self-correct.
+  - ❌ Commands have their output fed back to the agent, allowing it to self-correct.
 - 🤖 Support for OpenAI's GPT-4 and **any model that runs in llama.cpp**
   - 🙏 Thanks to llama-cpp-python server!
 - 🚰 Pipe in context via stdin or as arguments.
-  - 📝 Lets you quickly pass needed context.
-- 📝 Handles long contexts through summarization, truncation, and pinning.
+- 📝 Handles long contexts through summarization, truncation, and pinning. (🚧 WIP)
-  - 🚧 (wip, not very well developed)
+- 💬 Offers a web UI and API for conversations. (🚧 WIP)

 ## 🛠 Use Cases